 One step we can take that might help smooth the journey is to dive into something new, whether we're picking up a new language, researching our next project online, or working through our wishlist of books and films.

-Take a look at our ideas below to get you started on a productive and relaxing time at home:
+Take a look at our ideas below to get you started on a productive and relaxing time during lockdown:

 Learn something new